BSc (Honours) Physiotherapy

 Equipment and facilities

-Most of our on-campus teaching is carried out in and around practical rooms, clinical suites and ward environments – with all the equipment you’d find in a contemporary clinical space.
+Most of our on-campus teaching is carried out in and around practical rooms, clinical suites and ward environments – with all the equipment you would find in contemporary clinical and practice-based space.

-• clinical skills suites, practical rooms and ward environments
+• Clinical skills suites, practical rooms and simulated ward environments

 We’ve invested over £100m in new facilities to help you study how and when you want.
 This means 24-hour libraries and study spaces designed by our students.